-Freebies: HERE, you will need to scroll down to the bottom of the page to find them.
+You must scroll down to the bottom of the page to find the freebies.

 There are three Easter designs on this site.
 One with a bunny popping out of a broken egg, one really cute design that says Happy Easter, and another with three decorative eggs.

 Their freebies rotate from week to week, but it’s possible to catch some great Easter design freebies starting in March and ending in April.